Dubuque County, Iowa: Growth

 Dubuque County has, in recent years, enjoyed job growth, low unemployment, and the rapid expansion of business and commerce.
 Alongside these positives, the county is beginning to see a growing population, as well.
 Up from a recent low of 86,403 in 1990, the population is now about 97,000 and growing.
 This can be seen especially in the West Side of the City of Dubuque, and in nearby Asbury and Peosta.
 This fact is especially significant, considering that all of the counties surrounding Dubuque County have fewer people now than they did in 1900, with the exception of Grant County, Wisconsin.

 Politics

 Dubuque County was historically Democratic and supported every Democratic Party Presidential candidate from John F. Kennedy to Barack Obama, with President Obama winning the county by over 20 points in 2008.
 In 2016, it was narrowly won by Donald Trump, who became the first Republican to win the county since President Eisenhower in 1956.
-Trump won the county again in 2020, by a larger margin.
+Trump won the county again in 2020, by a larger margin, and again in 2024 my an even larger margin.
 In the 2022 elections, the county continued to trend rightward, with Republican governor Kim Reynolds winning reelection by a margin of over 16 points.
-The county additionally voted for Republican Chuck Grassley in U.S. Senate election and for Republican Ashley Hinson in the election for U.S. House of Representatives.
+The county additionally voted for Republican Chuck Grassley in U.S. Senate election and for Republican Ashley Hinson in the election for U.S. House of Representatives for Iowa's 1st congressional district.

-Dubuque County is within Iowa's 1st congressional district, represented by Republican Ashley Hinson.